ucan-wg/delegation/README.md

 Capabilities MUST be presented as a map.
 This map is REQUIRED but MAY be empty.

 This map MUST contain some or none of the following:
-1. A strict subset (attenuation) of the capability authority from the `prf` field
+1. A strict subset (attenuation) of the capability authority from the next direct `prf` field
 2. Capabilities composed from multiple proofs (see [rights amplification])
 3. Capabilities originated by the `iss` DID (i.e. by parenthood)